Vaccinating Pregnant Individuals

 Eight Key Recommendations for COVID-19 Vaccination Sites

-The American College of Obstetricians and Gynecologists (ACOG) recommends that pregnant individuals have access to COVID-19 vaccines.
+The American College of Obstetricians and Gynecologists (ACOG) recommends that all eligible persons, including pregnant and lactating individuals, receive a COVID-19 vaccine or vaccine series.
 While pregnant individuals are encouraged to discuss vaccination considerations with their clinical care team when feasible, documentation of such a discussion should not be required prior to receiving a COVID-19 vaccine.
 Further, pregnant individuals should not be denied COVID-19 vaccine(s) because of their pregnancy status alone.
 COVID-19 vaccination sites should consider the recommendations below and in ACOG’s clinical guidance regarding vaccinating pregnant individuals.

 - While pregnant individuals are encouraged to discuss vaccination considerations with their clinical care team when feasible, documentation of such a discussion should not be required prior to receiving a COVID-19 vaccine.